18 fun German words and phrases you need to learn

 7. Kummerspeck

-But too much of this sort of behavior and you’ll end up with a few pounds of Kummerspeck, or ‘grief bacon.’
+But too much of this sort of emotional eating and you’ll end up with a few pounds of Kummerspeck, or ‘grief bacon.’
+This word refers to the excess fat gained from drowning your sorrows in food.

 8. Der Drahtesel